-Rawlins Paints distribute and manufacture a wide range of epoxy paints, which are heavy duty and hard wearing, economical surface coatings - most commonly used in the UK to finish concrete floors.
+Rawlins Paints distribute and manufacture a wide range of epoxy paints and resin flooring, which are heavy duty and hard wearing, economical surface coatings - most commonly used in the UK to finish concrete floors.
 These specialist floor paints offer excellent chemical and water resistance – making them ideal for large-scale industrial use.
 Mostly, epoxy floor paints come as a two-pack - containing an epoxy resin (base) and a co-reactant hardener (curing agent).
 The two are mixed together at an exact ratio, allowed to stand for a specified period, and then applied to floors, or other applicable surfaces.
 It is important that the epoxy coating is applied to the surface within the specified time (per product), and before that timeframe expires.

 Epoxy floor paints can be extremely durable, and are suitable for small commercial projects and floor spaces (such as restaurant food storage cellars), but more widely recognised as a floor coating for industrial and factory settings, where its hygienic, durable and easy maintenance qualities come to the fore.

 Rawlins Paints stock a wide range of epoxy floor paints, from manufacturers including Rust-Oleum, Sika, Coo-Var, Blackfriar, Jotun and more in a wide range of colours.
 Each product will contain approximate coverage rates.
 These floor paints can transform a showroom floor with a new, striking colour and finish in a single weekend – ideal for the look and longevity of the surface, its chemical resistance and durability, as well as the cost of a major upgrade to your flooring system.